 Insurance companies and claims representatives think a broken rib is a minor injury and typically offer only $3,000 – $4,000 per broken rib to settle your accident case.
-At 1-800-HURT-911 New York personal injury lawyers, we don’t accept cookie-cutter settlements for broken ribs.
+At 1-800-HURT-911 personal injury lawyers in New York, we don’t accept cookie-cutter settlements for broken ribs.

 We order 3D color images of the x-ray, CT or MRI scan to show the insurance claims representative or a jury if we can’t settle.
 Ask your personal injury lawyer to order 3D color images or a video of your broken ribs.
 Tell your personal injury lawyer to look at these companies which make 3D color images or videos of broken ribs